Updated to: 20 August 2019Download as PDF

 The EPA and Committee make the decision whether a revision of the EIA report is required or whether approval can be issued by the EPA.
 Then the EIA report may be finalized.

-Through the review committee relevant expertise from within government (e.g. officials of the Ministry of Environment, Science and Technology and other government agencies) can be involved in review.
+Through the review committee relevant expertise from within government (e.g. officials of the Ministry of Environment, Science, Technology and Innovation and other government agencies) can be involved in review.
 In certain cases the EPA may request for review support from external/international accredited EIA institutions in the review of EIA reports.

 The draft EIA report is reviewed in a maximum of 50 days.